-Mark O’Connell is a digital expert working at Digital Strategy Consultants.
-He has a passion for strategy and for assisting organizations achieve their online goals through best practice techniques and priming them to drive competitive advantage through early adoption of emerging digital technologies.
-Mark holds a LL.B (BS) (Hons) in Law & Business (TCD), MSc in Data Intelligence (Fordham University, New York) and a MSc in Marketing Strategy (Antwerp Management School).
-His current research interests are in the field of analytics and strategy and how these disciplines can be used to drive competitive advantage.
+Neil Chevalier is a digital expert working at Digital Strategy Consultants.
+He has a passion for strategy and for assisting organizations achieve their online goals through best practice techniques and priming them to drive competitive advantage through the early adoption of emerging digital technologies.
+Neil holds an MSc in Digital Marketing Strategy (TCD) with a strong interest in consumer psychology and human behaviour.

 We all see the local companies and suppliers doing their bit to help; whether it’s the local grocer organising deliveries for vulnerable or isolated p..